MetroInsight/MetroInsightDataset/README.md

 1. It is collected from Google Travel Time API.
 Several routes in UCSD campus are being observed.
 2. Routes' metadata can be found in raw\_data/google\_traffic/metadata/routes\_metadata.json

+## Mesowest Weather Data

+1. Contains weather sensor data collected via the Mesowest / SynopticLabs API.
+2. Metadata contains information about each sensor and the metrics collected, which are stored as csv files per-sensor in the data directory.

 ## More to come
 1. Weather center data
 2. UCSD weather measurement